Steps to Becoming an Accountant in Alaska

 Salaries for Accountants in Different Specialized Roles

-With their highly specialized investigative skills, forensic accountants in Anchorage working in-house for corporations, for accounting and business services firms on a contract basis command a starting salary of $90,344 at the 50th percentile all the way up to an average of $142,144 for top talent commanding the highest salaries.
+With their highly specialized investigative skills, forensic accountants in Alaska working in-house for corporations and for accounting and business services firms on a contract basis command top salaries, often exceeding $94,120 (75th percentile).

 Careful accounting and stringent controls are the name of the game when billions of dollars are involved.
 International accounting firm KPMG found out the hard way that even as one of the biggest external auditing firms on the planet, they are themselves subject to the scrutiny of outside audits from financial regulators when in 2017 the company was slapped with a $6.2 million fine for mishandling the audit of Miller Energy Resources and the company’s Cook Inlet assets.